Osiris-Team/Osiris-Team/open_source_dev_contract.md

 | 2023-06-25    | 12.79                     | 100     |

 ### Pro rate: 30€ per hour

+The best option when seeking a dependable developer for medium to large projects.

 | Proposal date | Hourly Rate (HR) in EURO | % Increase |
 | ------------- | --------------------- | ---------- |